iKeaght/PongGameClone/README.md

 - I divided my project in different files.
 The entry point is `main.cpp`
 - You can find all my code inside the `src` folder.
 - All the resources used are located inside `Assets` folder.
-- You can find an executable in `bin/x64/Debug/`.
+- You can find an executable in the zip folder `PongGame.zip`.

 ## Librairies used
 I have used the following librairies :